Updated June 2021

 We have already seen an updated iOS 14.5 released since the original writing of this blog.
 While this update tackled some minor bugs, it showed advertisers who rely on targeted advertising that their worst fears are coming through.
 Research by Flurry Analytics showed that 96% of iPhone users with iOS 14.5 have opted out, deciding not to enable tracking.

-Not being able to track people’s internet activity and buying habits means less data to link advertisers to potential customers.
+Not being able to track people’s internet activity and buying habits means fewer data to link advertisers to potential customers.
 This is a major advertising challenge for companies like Facebook, which makes money primarily through ads.

 Thankfully on a worldwide scale, the story is slightly more encouraging for advertisers.
-15% of iPhone users across the globe have opted in to tracking.
+15% of iPhone users across the globe have opted into tracking.

 How iOS 14 relates to Facebook Ads?

 This update will have a large impact on the way in which Facebook is able to receive and process conversion events from tools like the Facebook Pixel.
-It will affect also any other business that advertises mobile apps, in addition to those who optimize, target, and report on web conversion events.
+It will affect also any other business that advertises mobile apps, in addition to those that optimize, target, and report on web conversion events.

 The update mandates that all apps in the App Store ask the user’s permission for the app to track them outside the platform in various different ways.
 Essentially, this will allow users to block cross-platform tracking and may have a large impact on the effectiveness and accuracy of digital advertising.
-To boil it down, the big change is now users need to explicitly opt-in, whereas before, they had to opt-out to not be tracked.
+To boil it down, the big change is now users need to explicitly opt in, whereas before, they had to opt out to not be tracked.

 Of course, if users opted to allow tracking, then advertising will function the same as it always will have.
 However, in the new world of digital privacy, this seems quite an uncommon scenario for most users.